 In part 6, Dan Imhoff offers suggestions for what citizens can do to help influence the outcome of of the 2007 Farm Bill that is still relevant today.

-Part 5; Originally posted April 6, 2007.
-Politics can often seem far removed from present day reality; sometimes, far removed from reality itself.
-How many of us know much about the Farm Bill, or realize how much over the decades it has shaped agriculture production in this country?
-For those inclined towards disinterest, or for […]
+Politics often seems far removed from present day reality; sometimes, far removed from reality itself.
+How many of us know about the important role that the Farm Bill plays in our society?

-Cooking Up a Story: Food News Furthering the conversation, Dan Imhoff explains how there are cracks appearing in the alliance.
-A number of opposing interest groups may be coming together to push the Farm Bill toward rewarding better farming practices: encouraging farmers to grow nutritious foods, and employ farming methods that preserve the land for […]
+Dan Imhoff explains how a number of opposing interest groups may be coming together to push the Farm Bill toward rewarding better farming practices.